krish-gh/linux-setup/README.md

 ## Supported scenario

-* KDE's config system is all over the places and many things are only possible from UI.
+> **_NOTE:_** KDE's config system is all over the places and many things are only possible from UI.
 So, I could only automate few things.
 That's one of the reasons I don't like KDE.

 | Distrution Type | Specific                | Desktop Environment  |
 | --------------- | ----------------------- | -------------------- |